City-of-Pori/Pori.Frends.Data/README.md

 Group rows of a table based on the values of one or more columns.

+## Join

+Join the rows of two tables on the values of one or more columns.

 ## RenameColumns

 Rename columns of a table into a new table.